This blog post is part 2 of a bigger series called “How to Invest”. The first post was about “How much should I invest?”

 - In recent years the concept of “Risk Parity” has been popularized by Ray Dalio and his hedge fund Bridgewater.
 It describes a different portfolio mix that aims to balance the volatility of different asset classes.
 Interestingly, the portfolio only consists of 30% stocks and still managed to outperform the S&P 500 over extended periods of time – especially during market drawdowns.
 However, the portfolio actually performed badly during the Covid crisis when certain correlations between asset classes broke down.

-- Some experts (including Meb Faber who’s podcast provided the basis for this blog post) mention the benefit of adding a value tilt to your portfolio.
+- Some experts (including Meb Faber who’s podcast provided the basis for this blog post) mention the benefit of adding a value tilt to your portfolio (also see this podcast).
 Rather than choosing a market-cap weighted diversification between countries&stocks, you might prefer the equal-weight approach.
 The main critique for market-cap weighting is that it over-weights large/expensive stocks and it under-weights small/cheap stocks.
 However, in recent years this hypothesis has not held true and market-cap has been outperforming equal-weight.

 - Finally, there have been warnings about “too much indexing”.
 Even John Bogle, the founder of Vanguard which popularized passive index funds, acknowledged that a market with 100% passive investors is not desirable.
 In this podcast, Michael Green examines the “passive risks to the market” and the unintended effects that this trend brings along – among other things it includes increased volatility.